antonio-ra/academic-kickstart/content/authors/admin/_index.md

     GPA: Distinction
     summary: |
       Full 4-year (1+3) MRes+PhD scholarship (700 applicants for 15 positions) from the EPSRC Centre for Doctoral Training in Financial Computing and Analytics, a joint collaboration between UCL, LSE and Imperial College London.
 PhD-level courses in computational statistics.
 Advanced programming and software development modules in Python and C++.
+  - area: MSc Machine Learning
+    institution: University College London
+    date_start: 2016-09-01
+    date_end: 2017-09-01
+    GPA: Distinction
+    summary: |
+      Dissertation on the hierarchical Bayesian modelling of decision-making tasks based at the Gatsby Computational Neuroscience Unit under the supervision of Oliver J Robinson and Peter Dayan.
+Deep and reinforcement learning courses taught by Google DeepMind.
   - area: BSc Artificial Intelligence
     institution: Massachusetts Institute of Technology
     date_start: 2016-01-01